esilver0/CATT/sslstrip-experiment.md

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_HTTPS_top.png)

 In the following example, we connect to http://acl.gov which supports HSTS.
 There is an SSLstrip attack and this is the first connection.
-We can see that the connection is unsecure.
+We can see that the connection is insecure.

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_HTTP_top.png)